Solar Power (Global Market)

 The floating island panel turned out to be in demand in the clean energy market, many countries have adopted this method of obtaining electricity.
 For example, in where Chile mining minerals requires constant energy and water costs: by putting a solar panel on the surface of numerous lakes, the government has reduced the cost of mining and reduced the carbon footprint.

-Floating battery panels are still being tested at the Los Bronques mine, near which an experimental energy island has been created - the Los Tortolas project is funded by companies from and, the area of Great Britain USA solar panels is still 112 square meters, Chilean Minister mining of Industry Baldo Procuritsa.
+Floating battery panels are still being tested at the Los Bronques mine, near which an experimental energy island has been created - the Los Tortolas project is funded by companies from Great Britain and, USA the area solar panels is still 112 square meters, Chilean Minister mining of Industry Baldo Procurica.
 In April, Tortolas was inaugurated, the floating battery cost 250 thousand, but if dollars successful, the area will be expanded to 40 hectares.

 According to experts, solar power has huge prospects in Chile.
 There are about 800 ponds in the country that can be used to install floating solar power plants (SES).
 According to the engineers, the float battery is placed in the center of the water body, which is used to store "tails" (waste from mining).
 Thus, a triple benefit is achieved: